DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 process.

-(d) Initial publication of a chapter or a part Five hours of continuing education is
+(d) Initial publication of a chapter or a part Five continuing education hours are

 of a chapter related to the practice of granted for serving as the primary author.

-medicine in either of the following Two hours of continuing education is
+medicine in either of the following Two continuing education hours are

 textbooks: